What is Industrial Design?

 ID lives at the intersection of art and science.
 One must have an ability to understand technical concepts, while having an instinct for making things look good.
 Case in point: undergrad degrees in industrial design can be either a Bachelor of Arts or Science, depending on the school.

-Activities in the Industrial Design Process
+Activities in Industrial Design

 Companies like ours are experts in everything from early-stage definition to prototyping.
 Read on to learn more about things we might do in a typical workday.